manuthecoder/elmasri-client/README.md

 ElmasriAI is more than just an assistant; it’s a digital re-creation of Mr. Elmasri’s teaching style, encouraging students to learn independently while also providing the guidance needed for AP Physics success.

+## The technical stuff

+ElmasriAI uses Google's Gemini 1.5-Flash model for the core critical thinking.

 ---

 ### Love this project?
 Check out [Dysperse](https://click.dysperse.com/qU2SIVR)!